Enhancing Global Health Security in Uzbekistan

 logo_img_2

-In October 2020, Integral Global Health was awarded a cooperative agreement from the CDC to conduct GHS activities in the Republic of Uzbekistan.
-The cooperative agreement is in partnership with CRDF Global, an independent non-profit organization.
+In October 2020, Integral Global Health (IGH) was awarded a cooperative agreement from the Centers for Disease Control and Prevention (CDC) to conduct global health security (GHS) activities in the Republic of Uzbekistan.
+The cooperative agreement was in partnership with CRDF Global.

 img_5